MicrosoftDocs/win32/desktop-src/SecAuthN/iscardiso7816-erasebinary.md

 ---
-Description: Constructs an application protocol data unit (APDU) command that sequentially sets part of the content of an elementary file to its logical erased state, starting from a given offset. ms.assetid: 89e2371e-e27d-475b-9427-bbf6d614c473
+description: Constructs an application protocol data unit (APDU) command that sequentially sets part of the content of an elementary file to its logical erased state, starting from a given offset. ms.assetid: 89e2371e-e27d-475b-9427-bbf6d614c473
 title: ISCardISO7816::EraseBinary method (Scardssp.h)
 ms.topic: reference